 Warnings and limits

-The constraints that CaptionHub checks for are:
+The limits that CaptionHub checks for are:

 Character length per line